Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Proofs

 holds, then we have

 \end{lemma} \proof{Proof of Lemma~\ref{lemma:shallow_inductive_step}:} First, let us handle the case when $M' \leq M_0$.
-Note that in this case, by exactly the same reasoning as in Lemma~\ref{lemma:shallow_base_case}, we automatically have $Q(M', N', d) \leq g(d)$ -- we apply Theorem~\ref{thm:perfect_fit_d_equal_m_plus_1} to obtain a forest of depth $M'$, and since $d \geq M_0+2 \geq M'$, we again apply Lemma~\ref{lemma:balanced_tree} to convert that forest to a depth $d$ forest; this establishes that $Q(M', N',d) = 0$, and since $g(d) \geq 0$, the statement follows, without any use of the hypothesis~\eqref{eq:induction_hypothesis}.
+Note that in this case, by exactly the same reasoning as in Lemma~\ref{lemma:shallow_base_case}, we automatically have $Q(M', N', d) \leq g(d)$: we apply Theorem~\ref{thm:master_theorem_complexity} to obtain a forest of depth at most $M'+1$, and since $d \geq M_0+2 \geq M'+1$, this forest is automatically of depth at most $d$ as well.
+This establishes that $Q(M', N',d) = 0$, and since $g(d) \geq 0$, the statement follows, without any use of the hypothesis~\eqref{eq:induction_hypothesis}.
 Thus, in what follows, we will focus on the case when $M' > M_0$.

 Let $F$ be any distribution from $\Fcal(M', N')$.
 Let $\Scal$ be the set of $M'$ assortments drawn from $F$.
 Fix a set of products $\splitterset$ of size $q$ from the set of products of size at least $N'$ that are known to be independent.
 Define the set $\splitterset^*$ as